pimotte/nomic/README.md

 The Plato may ask other players to be a **puppetmaster**.
 Any player who accepts the role of puppetmaster will help the Plato with his duties.

+**381** *Talking it Through*

+A Nomic representation must provide a way for players to propose a Nomic game state transition.
+In addition, it must provide a way to cast a vote tied to this transition and a method to discuss this transition.

+A Nomic representation must provide a way for players to make an announcement to other players.
+In addition, it must provide a way to discuss this announcement.

 # Criminal Law